Minutenreis/tsunami_lab/docs/UserDoc/6_TsunamiSimulations.rst

 .. figure:: _static/6_Soma_h.png
   :width: 700

-  height at Sõma over 5h (500m resolution)
+  height at Sõma over 5h (1000m resolution, plotted every 30s)

 .. figure:: _static/6_Soma_hhuhv.png
   :width: 700

-  height, momentum_x and momentum_y at Sõma over 5h (500m resolution)
+  height, momentum_x and momentum_y at Sõma over 5h (1000m resolution, plotted every 30s)

 We see that the first wave reaches Sõma at roughly :math:`2400s \approx 40min`, so slightly earlier than calculated.
 This is likely a result of the calculation being from the epicenter to Sõma while the displacement extends nearer to Sõma.
 Since both are pretty close too each other so we feel relatively confident in our simulation.

-According to the simulation Sõma saw a maximum height of roughly :math:`5m`, which is significantly smaller than the measured :math:`9.3m` of NOAA which is likely explained by our station being 4km off of Sõmas coast.
+According to the simulation Sõma saw a maximum height of roughly :math:`6.25m`.